GENOXPHOS/Structural_Evolution_OxPhos/AIM_analysys/README.md

 ```
 ## Contrast of hypothesis of biallelic expression per gene and per cell.

 This ad hoc method is based on the null hypothesis $H_0$ that genes are biallelic.
-Then under $H_0$:
+Then under $H_0$, the probability of expression of each allele is p=0.5.
+The alternative hypothesis posits that the alleles exhibit unequal probabilities of expression.
+Specifically, when the gene is monoallelic, resulting in one of the alleles having a significantly higher expression probability than 0.5:

 $$
 \displaystyle